parsaeisa/Notes/Software engineering/managing.md

 * Layers in a company are not seperated from each other.
 Each layer should consider other layers resources (hard & soft resources).
 You can see an example of cooperating between devlopers & QA layer in the **test automation** section of this document.

+* Sometimes, when a features is rolled out, it may have lower requests and load rather than other features.
+Product team can test their new features, their income and impact through this new rolled out feature.

+* Sometimes, a project, can be very busy by its heavy features.
+This can make it hard for that service to be improved So I think the management team (including engineering managers, directors) go to the way of handovering its features to other and even new services.

 ## Toolbox

 Creating a new micro-service